eddiecorrigall/database-revisions/README.md

 To get a better understanding of database migrations, please first review concepts [DDL, DML and DCL](https://www.w3schools.in/mysql/ddl-dml-dcl/).

 1. In source control, create a folder to store `*.revision.js` files
-2. Configure the tool environment variables, see `npm run migrate help`
+2. Configure the tool environment variables, see `revisions help`
-3. Create a new revision, eg. `npm run migrate new my-first`, which automatically creates a template
+3. Create a new revision, eg. `revisions new 'my-first-revision'`, which automatically creates a template
 4. Edit the new revision file, adding a database query for `up()` and `down()`
-5. Apply the revision against a database `npm run migrate up`
+5. Apply the revision against a database `revisions up`
-6. Verify changes using `npm run migrate version` and `npm run migrate list`
+6. Verify changes using `revisions version` and `revisions list`